juanramirez/juanramirez.github.io/_posts/2021-08-29-7-tips-to-have-your-code-better-reviewed.md

 ---
-title: "7 tips to have your code better reviewed"
+title: "7 tips to have your code better reviewed (recovered post)"
 date: 2021-08-29 13:30:00 +0200
 tags:
   - code review